ZarnackGroup/racoon_clip/docs/methods_description.rst

-Detailed description of steps performed by racoon
+Detailed description of steps performed by racoon_clip
 =================================================

 .. contents::